Dani-j/Team2-Pycharm/docs/debug.md

 ---
 layout: default
-title: Debug
+title: Debugging Souce Code
 nav_order: 4
 ---

-# Debug You Python Source Code
+# Debug you Python source code
 {: .no_toc }
-In this procedure, we will share a project from CLion to GitHub.
-To be able to collaborate with other developers, projects must be shared on a version control platform such as Github.
-After completion, the project will be accessible from Github.
+In this procedure, we will debug your Python source code.
+To eleminate potential bugs, proggramers usually use debugging tools to debug their project.
+By the end of this procedure, you will be able to debug your Python project.

 ## Site logo